-If it is necessary for medication to be taken during school hours, e.g. inhalers or epipens, a consent form must be completed and given to the office staff with the medication.
-We are not allowed to administer any other medication.
-ALL MEDICATION MUST BE HANDED IN AT THE OFFICE.
+If it is necessary for medication to be taken during school hours, e.g. inhalers, a consent form must be completed and given to the office staff with the medication.
+We are not allowed to administer antibiotics.
+No child should be in possession of medicine or tablets - these must be in the care of the office staff or the teacher.